ProactivePIM: Accelerating Weight-Sharing Embedding Layer with PIM for Scalable Recommendation System: Evaluation Result

 \subsection{Sensitivity Study of Cache Capacity}

-We conduct a sensitivity study on the cache capacity to prove the necessity of the table-wise prefetch method for SRAM size reduction and to show that SRAM overhead is minimal in such method.
-As all-table prefetch stores all the target subtables, the area overhead gets larger as more embedding tables are employed.
-Figure \ref{fig:sensitivity} shows variation in PIM area overhead when the total embedding table increases.
-When the total table is 20, the area overhead of PIM on HBM2 die is nearly 17\% in QR-trick and 15\% in TT-Rec.
+We conduct a sensitivity study on cache capacity to prove the necessity of the table-wise prefetch method for SRAM size reduction and to show that SRAM overhead is minimal in this method.
+As the all-table prefetch stores all the target subtables, the area overhead increases as more embedding tables are employed.
+Figure \ref{fig:design_optimization_perf_impact} (f) shows the variation in PIM area overhead when the total embedding table increases.
+When the number of tables is 5, the area overhead of the PIM on the HBM2 die is approximately 21\%.